ABOUT THIS BLOG

-I am a senior lecturer in mathematics at the University of South Australia (UniSA).
+I am an Associate Professor of Mathematics at the University of South Australia (UniSA).

 I started at UniSA as an undergraduate student, and never left (except for one semester overseas).
 I completed a PhD in Operations Research at UniSA, while also taking my first steps in teaching and in outreach.
 Some of this story is told in my maths autobiography.

 Now, my main teaching and outreach interests are (1) developing mathematical thinking and problem-solving skills in students, particularly pre-service mathematics teachers (2) enlarging students’ abilities to include effective communication, teamwork, and other skills that support their mathematical work.
 In July 2017 I began a Master of Teaching (Secondary) at UniSA to better ground myself in educational theory and practice.

 Broadly, the other half of my academic life is mathematical research.
 I focus mainly on practical industry-inspired challenges, mostly in railways, although I am not a train buff!
 I explained some of my research using only the most common ‘ten hundred’ words in this post.
 You can also watch the video from #SciPubMath at the bottom of this post.